Best Practices for Tealium iQ

 Example: Save As vs Overwrite to preserve the Prod version

-In this example, there is a version published to Prod and we want to preserve that version that we can revert back it if necessary.
+In this example, there is a version published to Prod and we want to preserve that version so we can revert it back if necessary.

 Correct